Henz0101/WeSpace/README.md

 ## Who built WeSpace?

-**WeSpace** WeSpace is being created by a small team of students, passionately collaborating on this side project.
+**WeSpace** is being created by a small team of students, passionately collaborating on this side project.

 ## How to collaborate?